csd81/LP/0tutorial/chapters/xx05b.md

 **2. Diet Problem (Problem 16)**

 The second application is the **diet problem**.
-We solve exactly the same problem instance as in **Problem 16**.
-In this example, the food types are the **raw materials** and the nutrients are the **products** we want to obtain.
-Contrary to the original production problem, where there were several inputs and one output per recipe, here there is only one input (a food type) per recipe, which produces several nutrients with given ratios.
+We solve the exact same problem instance as in **Problem 16**.
+Here, food types are the **raw materials**, and nutrients are the **products** we want to obtain.
+Unlike the original production problem (several inputs, one output per recipe), here we have one input (a food type) per recipe producing several nutrients with given ratios.

 ```
 data;